CLIP-HPC/goslmailer/README.md

 ![Matrix](./images/matrix.png)

+The Matrix connector can send messages through a pre-defined user that you manually join into channels.
+In addition, you can setup matrixslurmbot to control this pre-defined user and have him join rooms upon invitation.

 The first thing you need is to add the proper parameters to the connectors/matrix section of the config file.